CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Triggering/Triggering_Guide.md

 ## Cadence

 We will trigger on a weekly cadence.
 Specifically 6:00UTC on Mondays for self-managed OCP pre-GA testing.
-Rosa-sts-hypershift testing runs at 10:00 UTC on Mondays.
+Rosa-sts-hypershift/classic testing runs at 10:00 UTC on Mondays.

 ## OpenShift Build